cybercongress/go-cyber/docs/cyberd.md

 - 100 000 000 000 000 THC is allocated to cyber•Congress
 - 600 000 000 000 000 THC is allocated to cyber•Auction contract

-2. At the start of `euler-5` donation round in ATOMs started.
+2. 4 July 2019 donation round in ATOMs will be started for validators who want participate in the Genesis of the network.
 Purpose of this round is to involve real validators at a genesis.
-5% of CYB will be allocated to participants of this donation round.
+5% of CYB will be allocated to participants of this donation round in Genesis.

 ## Genesis and Game of Thrones

+Genesis of the network and contracts for Game of Thrones will be launched at 04 September 2019

 Genesis of `cyber` protocol will contains 1 000 000 000 000 000 CYB (One Quadrillion CYB) broken down as follows: